 The proposal will erode the asset base with a deemed interest on the RWT.
 This could be interest accruing over long periods until retirement.
 A significant portion of the retirement funds of the emigrant would not be used for retirement but to pay the RWT and interest.
-This runs counter to the policy to encourage retirement savings in South Africa generally.
+This runs counter against the policy to encourage retirement savings in South Africa generally.

 MAP is a potential remedy

 The mutual agreement procedure (MAP) is a remedy in a DTA for the revenue authorities of both countries (e.g. SARS and HMRC) to interact with each other to resolve international tax disputes.